kevindaviesnz/atk-mint/docs/WHITEPAPER.md

 * **Phase 2 - Hydra P2P:** Future protocol upgrades will deprecate the centralized Vault, transitioning the network to "Hydra"—a fully decentralized WebSocket peer-to-peer gossip protocol.
 In Hydra, every Sovereign Node maintains a full copy of the ledger, achieving Byzantine Fault Tolerance through distributed consensus.

 ## 9. Conclusion
 The Autarky Protocol represents a fundamental shift in how decentralized infrastructure is deployed.
-By combining the high-performance computation of native OS binaries with the robust security of an air-gapped, zero-surface control layer, ATK-Mint provides the most secure, scalable, and operator-friendly platform for the next generation of decentralized finance.
+By combining the high-performance computation of native OS binaries with the robust security of an air-gapped, zero-surface control layer, ATK-Mint provides the most secure, scalable, and operator-friendly platform for the next generation of decentralized

-***

-You now have a whitepaper that not only outlines a rock-solid technical architecture but also claims a historic "first" in the crypto space.

-Would you like the `git` commands to stage and push this along with your updated `README.md` to the main branch right now?